Home Telephone Location New Telephone Numbers

 Dog Licensing: Information and Licence Application

-All dogs, with the exception of guide dogs, must have a valid licence.
-A licence is valid for 12 months.
+All dogs, except guide dogs, must have a valid licence.
+A licence lasts for 12 months.

-If you keep a dog without a licence you can be issued with an £80 fine.
+If you keep a dog without a licence, you can be fined £80.

-A dog must be microchipped before a licence can be issued.
-Your local vet can provide more information on microchipping.
+Your dog must be microchipped before you can get a licence.
+Your local vet can help with microchipping.

 Fees and Concessions